-- Opt-Out Text Message Alert; - All Official/All Student E-Mail; - Radio System; - Telephone system, including voice messages or recorded information messages; - Public Address System; - Duress Buttons in classrooms and many high customer contact departments; - Callboxes that communicate directly to Campus Security radios; - Electronic key card door lock systems that can be remotely locked down; - Surveillance cameras positioned inside and outside throughout campus; - Building Safety Coordinators; - Digital Displays and Reader Boards; and Web site home page banner.
+- Opt-Out Text Message Alert; - All Official/All Student E-Mail - Radio System - Telephone system, including voice messages or recorded information messages - Public Address System - Duress Buttons in classrooms and many high customer contact departments - Callboxes that communicate directly to Campus Security radios - Electronic key card door lock systems that can be remotely locked down - Surveillance cameras positioned inside and outside throughout campus - Building Safety Coordinators - Digital Displays and Reader Boards; and website home page banner

-The Incident Management Team will post or direct updates during a critical incident on the Olympic College campus website (www.olympic.edu).
+The Emergency Operations Team will post or direct updates during a critical incident on the Olympic College campus website (www.olympic.edu).

 Some or all of these methods of communication may be activated in the event of an immediate threat to the Olympic College campus community.
 The decision to issue an emergency warning and initiate the notification system at Olympic College shall be made on a case-by-case basis in compliance with the Campus Security/Clery Act, taking into consideration all available facts surrounding the incident, including the possible risk of compromising law enforcement efforts.

-The Directors of Communications or Emergency Management or activated Incident Commander will determine, based on the facts and the safety of the community, the appropriate segment or segments of the campus community to receive a notification and the content of that notification.
+The Directors of Marketing & Communications, Campus Security or an activated Incident Commander will determine, based on the facts and the safety of the community, the appropriate segment(s) of the campus community to receive a notification and the content of that notification.